eaton-lab/eaton-lab.github.io/people/index.md

 </a>
 <!-- https://c1.staticflickr.com/6/5323/31076258402_63f8612588_z.jpg"> -->

+<span style="font-weight:bold">Deren Eaton</span>
-Deren is an Assistant Professor in the Department of Ecology, Evolution, and Environmental Science (E3B) at Columbia University.
+is an Assistant Professor in the Department of Ecology, Evolution, and Environmental Science (E3B) at Columbia University.
 He is an evolutionary biologist and botanist with broad interests in plant biodiversity -- from the scale of global patterns and community